Jakup Kardović

-Mullah Jakup Kardović (or Kadrović; Jakup Kadria; nom de guerre: Kombi) (1869–1945) was a Muslim cleric and during WWII a commander of a detachment of the Muslim militia in Rožaje, his native region.
-In November 1941, Kardović distinguished himself during the Battle for Novi Pazar, when he fought defended the city against the attacks Chetniks.
+Mullah Jakup Kardović (or Kadrović; Jakup Kadria; nom de guerre: Kombi) (10 March 1869 – 11 February 1945) was an Albanian Muslim cleric and during WWII a commander of a detachment of the Muslim militia in Rožaje, his native region.
+In November 1941, Kardović distinguished himself during the Battle for Novi Pazar, when he defended the city against the attacking Chetniks.

 During World War II

 Mullah Jakup was born in the village of Biševo, which is some 4-5 kilometers close to the city of Rožaje.
-He belonged to a group of notable Muslims from Sandžak.
+He belonged to a group of notable Albanians from Sandžak.